Sayed70480/Sayed70480/README.md

 I am Syed Sikandar Shah is a passionate Front-End Developer with expertise in HTML, CSS, JavaScript, React.js, React-Bootstrap, Material-UI, React-Icon, and ShadowCN.
 He holds a Bachelor's degree in Software Engineering and has completed an internship at Ford9Solutions.
 Currently, he is working on the Touch Tally project, a fingerprint attendance management system, as a Front-End Developer using Next.js.

 Core Skills:
-HTML5
+HTML5,
-CSS3
+CSS3,
-JavaScript
+JavaScript,
-React.js
+React.js,
-React-Bootstrap
+React-Bootstrap,
-Material-UI
+Material-UI,
-React-Icon
+React-Icon,
-ShadCN
+ShadCN,
-Next.js
+Next.js,

 Education:
-Bachelor's degree in Software Engineering
+Bachelor's degree in Software Engineering.

 Experience:
-currently working as a Front-End Developer at Touch Tally (Fingerprint Attendance Management System) Intern at Ford9Solutions
+currently working as a Front-End Developer at Touch Tally (Fingerprint Attendance Management System) Intern at Ford9Solutions.

 - 💞️ Freelancer working on [UPWORK](https://www.upwork.com/freelancers/~0111db188090be018c?viewMode=1) as a WordPress Developer.